Women's ice hockey in Great Britain: Formation of the Women's English League

 In the 1980s ice hockey was exclusively a male sport in the UK.
 Many ice skaters who wanted to start playing ice hockey were turned away at clubs being told that girls can't play ice hockey.

 In Streatham, Sue Parsons was told just that.
 But instead of giving up, she fought hard to be allowed to play.
 She wrote to the British Ice Hockey association, but received no reply.
 She gathered a petition with lists of female players who wanted to play, and hand delivered it to the British Ice Hockey association, but again received no reply.

 Meanwhile, in Oxford University, Deborah Coyne set up the first women's ice hockey team, and persuaded Cambridge to do the same and in 1982 they held the first women's Varsity game between Oxford and Cambridge.
 Sue Parsons and her friend Kate Quirrey actually played as the goalies in that first game, as neither Oxford nor Cambridge had a goalie.
 They became close friends of Debbie and all three worked hard to get the league set up.

 A reporter from ITV advised Parsons to go to the Sports Council of Great Britain. they agreed to meet her and she showed them all the evidence that women wanted to play ice hockey and that they were actively playing hockey.
 The Sports Council of Great Britain then invited her to a second meeting, and also in attendance was the British Ice Hockey Association.
 The representative of the Sports Council delivered the message that the British Ice Hockey Association were not going to get any more funding until they included women in their programme.

 In the early days, many of the women didn't have any kit, so would wear rolled up magazines down their socks and would be sharing and swapping helmets on the bench during games.
 Parsons went to other rinks to drum up interest in the game and encourage other women's teams to form.

-The other early challenge was that there were no women's coaches, but you needed a qualified coach to be allowed to play.
-Some really supportive men were happy to help the women's teams despite often getting flack from their male counterparts in their own teams.
-And the early teams were really grateful for the male allies who helped them.
+An additional challenge during this period was the absence of qualified women's coaches, which was a prerequisite for participation.
+A number of male coaches provided support to women's teams, often despite opposition from peers within their own clubs.
+The early women's teams relied significantly on this assistance during their formative years.